 All latex garments are sewn and glued to reinforce the seams and ensure durability.
 The cut is designed to flatter all body sizes.
 Ectomorph does not discriminate.
 The standard range is sized from XS to XXL, but the made-to-measure service, for a discretionary extra 20%, means that all shapes and sizes can be catered for.
 Cross dressers, too, can confidently opt for any of our female garments.

 Ectomorph started in 1985 as an experiment, spurred by the excitement generated by a new club in Soho, 'Skin Two' where I felt there was a need for fresh ideas in fetish clothing.
 I thought it would be interesting to take fetish into fashion.
 Subcultures, like Punk had already flirted with fetish paraphernalia and I wanted to take it further.
 I was fresh out of college, having studied cultural history at the Royal College of Art and written a thesis on the connection between sexuality and fashion that took me into the area of fetish and the way it had evolved.
-I was determined to write myself into the history of fetishism by transforming its image through fashion, though I retained many of fetish's intrinsic elements, those of silhouette and detail, whilst applying a modern approach.
+I was determined to write myself into the history of fetishism by transforming its image through fashion, though I retained many of fetish's intrinsic elements, those of silhouette and detail like straps and studding, whilst applying a modern approach.

 Using the principles of structuring clothes that I had learned at the St Martin's School of Art, I treated rubber essentially I would any other fabric and created structured garments that were sewn and glued, so enabling the parameters of what was hitherto available to be extended.
 Determined to see my collection in the pages of Vogue, I telephoned the fashion editor who swiftly halted my desired rise to fame by informing me that this was, "Not the kind of thing that young gels should be wearing."
 It took the foresight of Elle magazine to make history and feature a long rubber sheath dress (Style 130) that was to become an Ectomorph icon that remains a firm favourite with many customers.
 Vogue then rose to the challenge, showing the same dress and subsequently returning time and again.